James&Co Sustainable Lether™ Fabrics

 Vegea is compliant with European regulations (REACH), solvent free animal friendly.
 The fabric is supple, breathable, highly resistent to abrasion.

-As with cactus vegan leather, vegea has a coating of WBPU so it is not yet fully biodegradable.
+As with cactus leave material, vegea has a coating of WBPU so it is not yet fully biodegradable.